CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 (Unique Video Reference: _CP_CBC)

-# Diffuse and Specular - Eevee Equiv?
+# Controlling Materials - Roughness

 In this video (objectives)…

 Need to understand these for getting rendering right.
 Looking at the two in isolation.
 Combining them to see the effect.
-Still using Blender Render.
+Works in Eevee and Cycles
 Diffuse vs Specular Reflections

 Both are types of reflection.